APA-Accredited Doctoral Psychology Internship Program

 Application and Selection Process

-Applications must be submitted using the AAPI and must be submitted before midnight PST November 26, 2016.
-Receipt of applications will be confirmed by email.
+Applications must be submitted using the AAPI and must be submitted before midnight PST November 15, 2020.

 Application cover letters should indicate which of the 3 program tracks you are applying for and an order of preference if you are qualified for more than one.
 Please also make clear why you are seeking training for public service psychology.